-See, I, myself, prefer to watch it on YouTube.
-Streaming it to a smart TV gives me the same vibe. as watching a relaxing show.
+See, I myself, prefer to watch it on YouTube.
+Streaming it on a smart TV gives me the same vibe as watching a relaxing show.

-For instance, one such image is that of a cute little lamb sleeping on a bed of plush, green grass.
+For instance, one such image is that of a cute little lamb sleeping on a bed of plush green grass.
 Isn’t he adorable?
-Some nights when my insomnia is at it’s worse, I just stare at him, breathing hard and moving his sweet little lips as though he were saying “Go to sleep, Teri” “Go to sleeeeeeep.”
+Some nights, when my insomnia is at its worst, I just stare at him, breathing hard and moving his sweet little lips as though he were saying, “Go to sleep, Teri.”
+“Go to sleeeeeeep.”